lr-m/lr-m.github.io/static/media/co-2023-08-02-modding-xbox-360-with-rgh.6d9acf6b7c53aa4a3d63.md

 ![console.jpg](/assets/images/xbox_360_rgh/diode_resistor_soldered.jpg)

-With the wires constructed (make sure you put your heatshrink on them before you solder both points!), we can now locate the points we need to solder.
+With the wires constructed (make sure you put your heat-shrink on them before you solder both points!), we can now locate the points we need to solder.
 To solder the points, I usually put some solder onto the end of my iron, dab the pad so that some of the solder sticks to it (not too much), apply solder to the end of the wire, rest the wire on the pad, apply heat, and they should merge together and form a good connection.

 Starting with the easier resistor wire (easier because direction of component doesn't matter), locate point 1 as seen below, and solder the end of the resistor wire to the pad.
 The point is lodged between 2 components, so be careful and make sure you have something to rest on to give you a steadier hand: